AhmedElsherbini/Nasal_CST_quick_checker/README.md

 python get_cst.py -i example_rel-phyla-table.tsv
 ```

-The output in output folder (named rel-table) is 3 files in output dir.
+The output in the output folder (named rel-table) is 3 files in the output dir.
 1, CSV file with each sample with it is predicted CST.
 2, CSV file with CST composition.
 3, barplot with the relative abundance of CST.

 (P.S, if you are qiime2 user you will also get the rel-phyla-table.tsv for relative abundance)